 You start by walking from Trinidad up Simón Bolívar between the Museo Romántico and the Iglesia Parroquial, which will lead you to the remains of an 18th-century refuge that was part of a former Spanish military hospital.

-From there you continue walking around half an hour up the hill before you reach an area with a tall radio tower.
+From there, you continue walking for around half an hour up the hill before you reach an area with a tall radio tower.
 That’s it!